45H15H/Datamatics-Hackathon/README.md

 ++RECIPIENT_EMAIL = '<company email address>'
 ```

-2. Prepare the TruBot workflow to process the emails.
+• Prepare the TruBot workflow to send the emails.

 1. Open the TruBot Designer.
 2. Click on the `Open Process` button and select the `ProcessInfo.json` file in `SendFakeEmails` folder.